 - Select performers

 Make sure to specify the language of the task instruction and text using filters.
-Add a filter by skill and the Speed/quality balance slider so that only performers with a high rating can participate in the project.
+Add a skill filter and set the Speed/quality balance slider so that only performers with a high rating can participate in the project.
 For tasks to be completed in mobile apps, set the Client = Mobile Toloka filter.

 - Choose the appropriate type of quality control.

-If the task contains a simple question with a multiple-choice response and is completed fairly quickly (1-10 minutes), it is best to run the task with overlap and use majority vote checking, a golden set, a captcha, and restriction of quick responses.
+If the task contains a simple question with a multiple-choice response and is completed fairly quickly (1-10 minutes), it is best to run the task with overlap and use majority vote check, control tasks, captcha, and restriction of fast responses.

-If the task doesn't have clearly defined response options (for example, it requires creating or translating a text or transcribing an audio recording), you can use the following verification methods:
+If the task doesn't have clearly defined response options (for example, it requires creating or translating a text or transcribing an audio recording), you can use the following review methods:

 Check the responses yourself using the non-automatic acceptance option.

-- Set a fair price and award bonuses
+- Set a fair price and issue rewards

 - Set a fair price: the more complicated the task is and the more time the performer spends, the higher the price should be.
 Use dynamic pricing to motivate diligent performers.

-- You can give bonuses to performers for completing tasks well.
-This improves motivation and makes performers approach your tasks with more care.
+- You can issue rewards to performers for completing tasks well.
+This improves motivation and encourages performers to approach your tasks with care.

 - Keep in touch with performers